 If you are running late, please contact the MRI department.
-If you are late for your scan, your appointment may be delayed or need to be re-booked.
+If you are late for your scan, your appointment may be delayed or re-booked.

 Please do not bring young children with you as we cannot take responsibility for them whilst you are having your scan.